syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/command-column-editing.md

 | Save | Update the edited row.|
 | Cancel | Cancel the edited state. |

-Here's an example that demonstrates how to add CRUD action buttons in a column using the `command` column property :
+Here's an example that demonstrates how to add CRUD action buttons in a column using the `commands` column property :

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}